ameen-mcmxc/lw4o6-automation/README.md

 # lw4o6-automation

-Building a Test-Bed for light weigth 4o6 IPv6 Transition Technology.
+Building a Test-Bed for light-weigth 4o6 IPv6 Transition Technology.

-Ansible software was used, to automate the process of installing and configuration the whole topology elemnts.
+Ansible software was used, to automate the process of installation and configuration of the whole topology eelemnts.

 Just get the toplogy built, as shown below: -